 Waimea and the surrounding hills and valleys are good for some of the most spectacular hiking on the island.
 Waipi’o valley and Pololu valley are prime picks, but by far not the only ones.
 Read more about Hiking in Waimea.

 Several ranches around Waimea offer the opportunity to explore their (often very large) range as part of a guided tour of the pastures with spectacular views of the coastline and peaks.
 It is also possible to make it of the range and explore other spectacular parts of the island such as for example Waipi’o valley.
 Learn more about horseback riding on the Big Island.

 Hawaii is one of the world’s best places for stargazing, and Waimea with its clear skies and close proximity to Mauna Kea is a good place to start.
 Read more about Stargazing on the Big Island

 Scuba diving on Hawaii is a great way to get away from the crowds and enjoy the Big Island underwater paradise on your own.
-The close-to-Waimea west coast of the Big Island is one of the best places for this kind of adventure.
+Waimea is close to west coast of the Big Island which is one of the best places for this kind of adventure.
 Read more about Big Island Scuba Diving.

 Just a short drive to the west you can find some great snorkeling spots and beaches.
 Warm, clear water, plenty of fish and coral reefs mixed in between the lava rocks make for a stunning snorkel.
 Read more about Snorkeling around Waimea.